• Skip to main content

 • Accept follow-up care by specialists.

-• Exclude members that were admitted to a Skilled Nursing Facility (SNF)
+• Exclude members that were admitted to a Skilled Nursing Facility (SNF) on the same day of discharge.

 Preventable Emergency Visits